 The sower in the Parable of the Seeds casts the seed over the ground where it will, hopefully, germinate and grow roots.
 But this can only happen if the conditions are right.

 What’s the danger?
 The first hazard it may encounter will be birds, who dart down and eat the seed before it has a chance to take hold of the soil.
 In other words, some people will never get the chance to hear Jesus’ message.
 For them, the seed of his Word will never even begin to germinate.

 Who are the birds?
-At the time the gospels were written, the birds may have symbolized the Gentile nations, sometimes actively hostile to youthful Christianity.
+At the time the gospels were written, the birds may have symbolised the Gentile nations, sometimes actively hostile to youthful Christianity.